 - Figure out what helps you relax whether it be yoga, meditation, or knitting.

 Prolonged stress is proven to cause health problems, which means that stress and time management are incredibly important skills for all of us to master.
 However, those with large amounts of responsibility are often more at risk of constant stress.

 If, when reading through this post, you thought that you could stand to grow in some of these areas then fear not!
 There are many ways to gain new skills at your fingertips these days.

-We hope that we’ve opened up some new ideas for development, or even helped you realize how these skills can help your small business thrive now and beyond.
+We hope that we’ve opened up some new ideas for development, or even helped you realize how these skills for small business owners can help your enterprise thrive now and beyond.

 Our guest post today was written by Courtney McIntosh.
 Courtney is the site manager at findcourses.com.
 She helps people grow and organizations evolve by making it easy to find and compare the best training solutions available.